chocolatey-community/chocolatey-test-environment/ReadMe.md

 ### Preparing the Testing Environment

- * Ensure setup above is good on your machine.
+ 1. Ensure setup above is good on your machine.
- * Fork and Clone this repository
+ 1. Fork and Clone this repository
- * Open a command line (`PowerShell.exe`/`cmd.exe` on Windows, `bash` everywhere else) and navigate to the root folder of the repository.
+ 1. Open a command line (`PowerShell.exe`/`cmd.exe` on Windows, `bash` everywhere else) and navigate to the root folder of the repository.
 You know you are in the right place when you do a `dir` or `ls` and `Vagrantfile` is in your path.
    * No idea if bash on Windows (through Git/CygWin) is supported.
 If you run into issues, it is better to just use `PowerShell.exe` or `cmd.exe`.
 Please do not file issues stating it doesn't work.
- * Run `vagrant up` to prepare the machine for testing.
+ 1. Run `vagrant up` to prepare the machine for testing.
    * **Note** due to the way that vagrant works, the first time that you run this command, the vagrant box named __ferventcoder/win2012r2-x64-nocm__ needs to be downloaded from the [Atlas website](https://atlas.hashicorp.com/ferventcoder/boxes/win2012r2-x64-nocm).
 This will take quite a while, and should only be attempted on a reasonably fast connection, that doesn't have any download limit restrictions.
 Once it has downloaded it will import the box and apply the scripts and configurations to the box as listed inside the `Vagrantfile`.
 You can find the downloaded box in the `~/.vagrant.d` or `c:\users\username\.vagrant.d` folder.
- * Now the box is ready for you to start testing against.
+ 1. Now the box is ready for you to start testing against.
- * Run the following command: `vagrant sandbox on`.
+ 1. Run the following command: `vagrant sandbox on`.
 This takes a snapshot of the VM using the [vagrant plugin](https://github.com/jedi4ever/sahara) that was installed earlier.
 This means that after testing packages, the VM can be returned to this known "good" state.

 ### Testing a Package

 For testing a package, you have two avenues.
 For a locally built package, you can drop the package into the `packages` folder in the root of the cloned repository - it is shared with the box as `C:\packages`, so you can run a command on the box or with the inline provisioner (recommended as it is a closer match to the verifier) using `--source c:\packages` as an argument for installation.
 If you are trying to reproduce/investigate a problem with a package already up on the website, you can use `--version number` with your install arguments and that will let you install a package that is not listed (in most cases not yet approved).

- * Search the Vagrantfile for `# THIS IS WHAT YOU CHANGE`.
-Uncomment and edit the line which best meets the current situation that you are testing, then run `vagrant provision`.
+ 1. Search the Vagrantfile for `# THIS IS WHAT YOU CHANGE`.
+Uncomment and edit the line which best meets the current situation that you are testing.
+ 1. Run `vagrant provision`.
- * Watch the output and go to the box for further inspection if necessary.
+ 1. Watch the output and go to the box for further inspection if necessary.
+ 1. If you need to change output or try something else, read the next section.

 ### Make Changes and Retest